 The results showed that there is biological transmutation of magnesium to calcium in human systems mediated by actinidic archaea dependent on cerium for its growth.
 Regulation of calcium and magnesium levels in the cell by archaeal mediated biological transmutation can regulate multiple physiological systems.
 Calcium can modulate the mitochondrial PT pore and cell death.
 Cellular calcium levels are also involved in oncogene activation.
 Magnesium levels in the cell can regulate glycosylation and protein processing modulating golgi body and lysosomal function.
 Presynaptic calcium levels can regulate synaptic transmission as well as neurotransmitter release into the synapse.
 Cellular calcium levels can activate NFKB producing immune activation.
-Magnesium and calcium levels can modulate mitochondrial function and metabolism3.
-This is important in the pathogenesis of neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
+Magnesium and calcium levels can modulate mitochondrial function and metabolism.
+This can lead to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.

-There is magnesium depletion from the system and calcium accumulation which can predispose to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease3.
+There is magnesium depletion from the system and calcium accumulation which can predispose to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 The increased intracellular calcium can open up the mitochondrial PT pore producing a mitochondrial dysfunction.
 Magnesium deficiency can produce a mitochondrial ATP synthase defect.
 The opening of the mitochondrial PT pore produces volume dysregulation of the mitochondria, hyperosmolarity and expansion of the mitochondrial matrix space producing outer membrane rupture.
-This leads to release of cytochrome C into the cytoplasm, activating the caspase cascade and cell death.
-Mitochondrial dysfunction and related apoptosis as well as free radical generation has been related to neuronal degeneration.
-Decreased intracellular magnesium can lead to altered glyconjugate synthesis and a protein processing dysfunction.
-Protein processing golgi body dysfunction as well as ER stress has been related to neuronal degeneration.
-Altered glyconjugates can lead to defective MHC antigen presenting pathway and autoimmunity important neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-A defective presentation of viral antigens can lead to immune evasion by the virus and viral persistence contributing to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Both of these can contribute to oncogenesis.
+This leads to release of cytochrome C into the cytoplasm, activating the caspase cascade and mitochondrial dysfunction.
+Mitochondrial dysfunction and related apoptosis as well as free radical generation has been related to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+Mitochondrial dysfunction produces free radicals which can produce immune activation.
+Altered glyconjugates can lead to defective MHC antigen presenting pathway and autoimmune diseases.
+A defective presentation of viral antigens can lead to immune evasion by the virus and viral persistence leading to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 Increased calcium within the presynaptic neuron can lead to increased glutamate release into the synapse and increased postsynaptic neuronal calcium can increase the NMDA signal transduction.
-NMDA signal transduction is important in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Increased NMDA signal transduction can contribute to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-An increase in intracellular calcium can activate the NFKB signal transduction producing immune activation and autoimmunity in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron activation also disease.
-Immune has been related neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
+NMDA excitotoxicity can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+An increase in presynaptic neuronal calcium can promote dopaminergic receptor actions contributing to the hyperdopaminergic state seen in systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+A decrease in intracellular magnesium can block the phosphorylation reaction involved in protein tyrosine kinase receptor activity leading to insulin resistance.
+Insulin resistance can contribute to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+An increase in intracellular calcium can activate the NFKB signal transduction producing immune activation and autoimmune disease.

 A calcium excess related PT pore dysfunction of mitochondria can generate free radicals.
-Free radicals can produce apoptosis, immune activation, insulin resistance and NMDA activity.
-Free radicals can activate NFKB producing immune activation and autoimmunity in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Free radicals can activate the NMDA receptor modulating conscious perception and leading on to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Free radicals can produce mitochondrial dysfunction and cell death.
-Free radicals can activate HIF alpha and lead to neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-Free radicals can produce insulin resistance and neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
+Free radicals can produce immune activation, insulin resistance and NMDA activity.
+Free radicals can activate NFKB producing immune activation and autoimmune disease.
+Free radicals can activate the NMDA receptor leading to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+Free radicals can produce mitochondrial dysfunction, free radical generation and immune activation.
+Free radicals can activate HIF alpha and lead on to autoimmunity.
+Free radicals can produce insulin resistance and this leads on to autoimmunity.